Region 19 Convention and Competition

 ORDER OF APPEARANCE (OAP):

-- The drawing for order of appearance for both competitions is scheduled for March 27, 2023 at International Headquarters.
+- The drawing for order of appearance for both competitions was March 27, 2023 at International Headquarters.

-- The order of appearance will be posted on the Sweet Adeline International Regional Convention page as well as this website.
+- The order of appearance is posted here or on the Sweet Adeline International Regional Competition page.

 QUARTETS: